-The problem now is the constant antagonism between the indigenous population and the Guatemalan state.
-The state denies the indigenous comunidades and does not recognize the existence of the communal areas with their own systems of government.
-Twenty years after the signing of the peace agreement, the majority of the comunidades picked themselves up again, looking for their dead.
-During this search, those affected met engineers from hydropower companies, who in turn were looking for locations to build new power plants.
-Which is to say that in those very places where the indigenous communities are trying to create life, the state and money are trying to force death.
-This conflict in Guatemala still remains unresolved; the government is still seeking to plunder and expropriate the resources of the communities.
+Guatemala is a country where indigenous communities have managed to maintain their own systems of government.
+Despite the repression and genocide of the 1980s, women, men and children continue to work to preserve their water sources and community areas.
+Historically, the comunidades have contributed to their own livelihood.
+At the same time, however, they have also supported the democratisation process in post-war Guatemalan society.
+The problem now is the continuing antagonism between the indigenous population and the Guatemalan state.
+The state denies the indigenous comunidades and does not recognise the existence of the communal territories with their own systems of government.
+Twenty years after the signing of the peace treaty, the majority of the comunidades have regained their strength and are searching for their dead.
+During this search, those affected also met engineers from hydroelectric companies, who in turn were looking for places where they could build new power plants.
+In other words: where the indigenous communities create life, the state and money try to force death.
+This conflict in Guatemala has still not been resolved, and looting and expropriation are still wanted by the government.

 What drives you personally?

 I spent many years at the university reading about indigenous rebellions and struggles and politics in Latin America.
 Thanks to my scholarships, I was able to do research in the archives on the struggles of community members and community council when the abolition of tribute payments or the liberation of their leaders was being discussed.
 At the same time, I grew up in this context, I have seen demonstrations in favour of water protection or meetings where it was decided to protect the Community's national borders.
 Both my scientific work and my personal experience have broadened my horizon.

 And I will never forget the mass communal funeral on 5 October 2012, when the comunidades rejected the violence of the Guatemalan state.
 Yes, it was like a book about the dead, in which the fallen of the war appeared in the voices of those present.
 This image drives me, it hurts and drives me.